Dems to hold first-ever hearing on Medicare for All, as progressives fear 'deliberation theater' farce

 MCCONNELL VOWS TO BE 'GRIM REAPER' FOR MEDICARE FOR ALL IN THE SENATE

-Some progressives, meanwhile, are concerned Tuesday's hearing will amount to little more than "deliberation theater," noting that Wendell Primus, a top aide to House Speaker Nancy Pelosi who was purportedly involved in planning the hearing, has commented dismissively on Medicare for All.
+Some progressives, however, are concerned Tuesday's hearing will amount to little more than "deliberation theater," charging that Wendell Primus, a top aide to House Speaker Nancy Pelosi, was involved in planning the hearing.
 In February, Primus reportedly told insurance executives not to worry about Democrats pushing the proposal.

+But congressional Democrats have strongly pushed back on those claims, saying only the Rules Committee -- not the speaker's office or anyone else in the Democrat Party leadership -- has the final say over the proceedings, and that the hearing is designed to quickly but thoroughly consider Medicare for All.

-Pelosi has said she is "agnostic" on the issue, and openly wondered in a February interview with Rolling Stone magazine, "How do you pay for that?"
+Still, top Democrats have expressed skepticism on the legislation.
+Pelosi, for example, has said she is personally "agnostic" on Medicare for All, and openly wondered in a February interview with Rolling Stone magazine, "How do you pay for that?"

-Republicans have invited Charles Blahous, a senior researcher at the Mercatus Center at George Mason University, as a witness to answer exactly that question.
+Republicans have invited Charles Blahous, a senior researcher at the Mercatus Center at George Mason University, as a witness on Tuesday to answer exactly that question.
 Blahous has authored a study finding that the plan would increase government health care spending by $32.6 trillion over 10 years, and lead to historic tax increases.

 Those tax hikes, Blahous found, would offset the expense by only roughly $2 trillion.
 Blahous later charged that Ocasio-Cortez had wildly misinterpreted his study to try to argue that Medicare for All would save money.